YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 The Global Directory Editor (GDE) is a utility for creating, examining, and modifying a global directory.
 GDE is a program written in M and you can invoke it from the shell with $ydb_dist/yottadb -run ^GDE.
 If you invoke it from the shell, GDE returns a status indicating success (zero) or an issue (non-zero).

 Because GDE is an M program, you can also invoke GDE from a YottaDB process with DO ^GDE.
-If you invoke GDE with a DO and modify the map of globals that are currently directly opened by that process, you must HALT and restart the process for the process to pick up the revised mapping.
-YottaDB expects users to normally run GDE from the shell: --$ydb_dist/yottadb -run GDE.
+If you invoke GDE with a DO and modify the map of globals that are currently directly opened by that process, use `VIEW "GBLDIRLOAD" <../ProgrammersGuide/commands.html#view-gbldirload>`_ for the process to pick up the revised mapping.
+When run from the shell, e.g., :code:`$ydb_dist/yottadb -run GDE`, GDE starts in `EDITING <../ProgrammersGuide/ioproc.html#use-editing>`_ mode.

 The input to GDE can be a command file.
 In a production environment, YottaDB recommends using command files to define database configurations and putting them under version control.